The Georgia Trustees

 In 2007, Schuerholz was named president of the Braves.
 As president and then as vice chairman, he was instrumental in the planning and building of SunTrust Park and the mixed-use development, The Battery Atlanta, which opened in April 2017.
 Schuerholz was named Vice Chairman Emeritus by the Braves in 2018.

 A native of Baltimore and a graduate of Towson University, Schuerholz and his wife Karen have two children and four grandchildren.
-They are active in community organizations, including serving on the advisory board of Camp Sunshine, an organization that provides opportunities to enrich the lives of children with cancer in Georgia, and the board of Yes!Atlanta which seeks to give at-risk teenagers a chance to experience personal success through voluntary programs based on long-term regular support by committed, caring and trained adults.
+They are active in community organizations, including having served on the advisory board of Camp Sunshine, an organization that provides opportunities to enrich the lives of children with cancer in Georgia, and the board of Yes!Atlanta which seeks to give at-risk teenagers a chance to experience personal success through voluntary programs based on long-term regular support by committed, caring and trained adults.

 - Edward H. Bastian, CEO of Delta Air Lines